Denzy7/cpython-lite/README.md

 Now configure the source
 `cmake -S . -B <out-of-tree-build-directory>`

-If configuring for another system, see the various platform-specific tips in [config](config)
+If configuring for another system other than x86_x64 Linux (linux64), see the various platform-specific tips in [configs directory](config)
 This checks if valid configuration files are available for the system you want to build for.
 Check for valid config files in the [configs directory](config/)

 If configuration succeeds, build the source